digitalisdiana/S-P-500-stock-data-exploration/README.md

 # S&P500 Data Analysis

-This 6 Part Series is inspired by this guided project :>> https://bit.ly/31xc1no.
+This 6 Part Series was realized thanks to this guided project :>> https://bit.ly/31xc1no.

 The different Python files and their contents are :